-According to a shareholder list provided to SPX by the Company, as of February 17, 1998, there were 63,248,939 Shares outstanding.
+According to the Company's 1998 Second Quarter Form 10-Q, as of March 31, 1998, there were 63,594,700 Shares outstanding.
 SPX owns 1,150,150 Shares.
 In the event that SPX acquires all of the Shares pursuant to the Offer and the Merger, then immediately following consummation of the Merger, and after giving effect to the issuance of SPX Common Stock in the Offer and the Merger, shareholders of the Company (other than SPX) would own approximately 70% of the then outstanding shares of SPX Common Stock.
-If 66-2/3% of the Shares are purchased in the Offer, such ownership percentage would be approximately 61% immediately following consummation of the Offer and after giving effect to the issuance of SPX Common Stock in the Offer and after giving effect to the issuance of SPX Common Stock.
+If 66 2/3% of the Shares are purchased in the Offer, such ownership percentage would be approximately

+61% immediately following consummation of the Offer and after giving effect to the issuance of SPX Common Stock in the Offer.

 SPX has requested use of the Company's shareholder list and security position listings for the purpose of communications with shareholders and disseminating the Offer to holders of Shares.
-This Prospectus and the related Letter of Transmittal and other relevant materials may be mailed to record holders of Shares and will be furnished to brokers, dealers, commercial banks, trust companies and similar persons whose names, or the names of whose nominees, appear on the shareholder list or, if applicable, who are listed as participants in a clearing agency's security position listing for subsequent transmittal to beneficial owners of Shares.
+This Prospectus and the related Letter of Transmittal and other relevant materials will be mailed to record holders of Shares, and will be furnished to brokers, dealers, commercial banks, trust companies and similar persons whose names, or the names of whose nominees, appear on the shareholder list or, if applicable, who are listed as participants in a clearing agency's security position listing for subsequent transmittal to beneficial owners of Shares.